awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 If your backup retention period is greater than 0, Amazon RDS takes two DB snapshots during both the major and minor upgrade process\.
 The first DB snapshot is of the DB instance before any upgrade changes have been made\.
 If the upgrade doesn't work for your databases, you can restore this snapshot to create a DB instance running the old version\.
 The second DB snapshot is taken after the upgrade completes\.

 **Note**
 Amazon RDS only takes DB snapshots if you have set the backup retention period for your DB instance to a number greater than 0\.
-To change your backup retention period, see [Modifying a DB Instance Running the Oracle Database Engine](USER_ModifyInstance.Oracle.md)\.
+To change your backup retention period, see [Modifying a DB Instance Running the PostgreSQL Database Engine](USER_ModifyPostgreSQLInstance.md)\.

 After an upgrade is complete, you can't revert to the previous version of the database engine\.
 If you want to return to the previous version, restore the DB snapshot that was taken before the upgrade to create a new DB instance\.

-If your DB instance is in a Multi\-AZ deployment, both the primary and standby replicas are upgraded\.
+If your DB instance is in a Multi\-AZ deployment, both the primary and standby DB instances are upgraded\.
 The primary and standby DB instances are upgraded at the same time, and you experience an outage until the upgrade is complete\.

 ## Major Version Upgrades<a name="USER_UpgradeDBInstance.PostgreSQL.MajorVersion"></a>